 Think about about activities and people to whom you already give your time, attention, and energy.
 That’s where you love.
 Consider who in your circle gives you his or her time, attention, and energy.
 That’s where you are being loved.

-What science can do when it comes to love is help us navigate relationships more peacefully.
-So, here are 7 helpful science-based ideas that we can use to answer our questions about love:
+Still, there is something science can do when it comes to navigating relationships more peacefully.
+So, here are 7 helpful science-based ideas to answer our questions about love:

-1. Can you trust the feelings of “I just know” and “It just feels so right!”?
+1. Can I trust the feelings of “I just know” ?

 As much as it pains me to say so, “I just know” is not an indicator of what you actually know, or an accurate reflection of how things actually are.
 According to a neuroscientist Dr. Robert Burton, the feeling of knowing is an uncontrollable feeling that can flush over us without any corresponding facts or supporting evidence for actually knowing anything.
 If you have a “Know it all” person in your life (or if you are a “know it all” person yourself), Burton’s book “On Being Certain” is required reading.
 Don’t trust that “I just know” feeling, and instead, look for evidence.